logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 **MORE STUFF I DID**

 I was all over the place this year, geographically.
 I visited the UK and France for the first time, including attending the [Cannes Film Festival](https://ericbai.co/the-ultimate-cannes-film-festival-guide-three-days-in-cannes) (did you know you can get free festival admission if you're 28 or younger?
 Check that link!).
 I also got to spend a lot of time traveling with family to Las Vegas, Minnesota, and Alaska.

 And I capped off the year with a fantastic two-week trip to Taiwan.
 I would love to luxuriate in the details of that trip, which is now one of my favorite all-time trips, but by strange coincidence one of the letter-writers I mentioned earlier already made the case for Taiwan [in his 2024 letter](https://zhengdongwang.com/2024/12/29/2024-letter.html).
 And if there's one thing I learned from performing Jerry Seinfeld's entire act verbatim an open mic, it's that people do NOT like it when you steal material.

-I will share a few tidbits that I loved.
+I will just share a few tidbits that I loved about Taiwan.
 Each of Taipei's metro lines has [a unique theme song](https://www.youtube.com/watch?v=Y8IiVZ8Ey64) that places when a train is arriving.
 Taipei has a wildly convenient network of docked bikeshares that cost only 60¢ per hour, and plenty of bike trails to use them on.
 The hot spring resort in Beitou was so relaxing I cried.
 The quantity, quality, and low price of restaurant food was a marvel -- I ate so many delicious meals while rarely paying more than three or four dollars.
 The precision and calm of a traditional tea preparation transfixed me.
-And above all, nearly everyone I met wasn't just kind, but above-and-beyond kind -- an "invite you to breakfast with their entire family" sort of kind.
+And above all, nearly everyone I met was not just kind, but *above-and-beyond* kind -- an "invite you to breakfast with their entire family" sort of kind.
 It's really a special place.

 When I wasn't traveling, I tried even *more* new stuff.
 I was an assistant director for a production of *A Midsummer Night's Dream*, I took a west coast swing dance class, I went to a speed dating event for the first time[^3], and I took a satire writing workshop.
 Many (actually most) of the above did not go as well as I'd hoped.
 And that's okay!
 I'm still grateful for the new experiences and all the knowledge gained.